CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/assemblymetadata-structure.md

 ms.assetid: 1af98e57-9145-4d35-bb78-77d1da7c91a5
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a5039117c649943a1f05a91ecccf22eb4230e5e7
+ms.openlocfilehash: 24ec1f7d553a59425f7eb02af8e91010d940eb07
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776380"
+ms.locfileid: "74444264"
 ---
 # <a name="assemblymetadata-structure"></a>ASSEMBLYMETADATA, structure
-Contient des informations sur l’assembly référencé, y compris sa version et son niveau de prise en charge des paramètres régionaux, des processeurs et systèmes d’exploitation.
+Contains information about the referenced assembly, including its version and its level of support for locales, processors, and operating systems.

 ## <a name="syntax"></a>Syntaxe